insidemordecai/insidemordecai/README.md

 ### Hey There 👋

-- You can reach me via [email](mailto:contact@insidemordecai.com) or social media, preferrably [Twitter](https://twitter.com/insidemordecai) but any can do...
+- You can reach me via [email](mailto:mk@insidemordecai.com) or social media, preferrably [Twitter](https://twitter.com/insidemordecai) but any can do...

-- Also, have a look at my portfolio/blog at [insidemordecai.com](https://insidemordecai.com)
+- Also, have a look at my website at [insidemordecai.com](https://insidemordecai.com)

 <details>